-The fluffed-up value in the RRSP leads to errors in asset allocation when assets are held in both RRSPs and taxable accounts or TFSAs.
-The RRSP asset should not be 'measured' at it's account value when comparing it to an asset's value in a taxable account.
+The fluffed-up value in the RRSP leads to errors in asset allocation when assets are held in multiple account types.
+The RRSP wealth to be allocated should not be measured at it's account value.
 The estimated withdrawal tax should be deducted.
 See the discussion on the RRSP Decisions page.

 The illusion of this 'value fluffing' causes people to think they can game the system.
 They contribute free cash into an RRSP, then use the tax credit to fund a TFSA.
 They wrongly think they have magically grown their savings.

 The claim that 'the contribution tax credit is a benefit' leads to various wrong financial decisions;

 - when choosing which type of account to save in - TFSA or RRSP with its extra funding,